Dorothy and the Wizard of Oz: Broadcast

+The weekly broadcast series premiered on Boomerang in Australia on June 26, 2017.

 The first 13 episodes of Dorothy and the Wizard of Oz were released on Boomerang's SVOD service in the United States on June 29, 2017.

-It also premiered on Boomerang in Australia and New Zealand on June 26, 2017.
+In October 2017, the series premiered on Boomerang in Africa and Boomerang in the United Kingdom.

-Nearly a year later, the series premiered on the Boomerang channel in the United States on May 21, 2018.
-The series premiered on Boomerang in Africa in October 2017.
-The show was also premiered on Boomerang in the United Kingdom on October 2, 2017.
+The series had its broadcast debut on the Boomerang channel in the United States on May 21, 2018.

 In Canada, the series premiered on Treehouse TV on June 2, 2018.

-The series later started airing on Cartoon Network on December 21, 2018.
+The series subsequently began airing on Cartoon Network on December 21, 2018.

 Home media

-We're Not in Kansas Anymore, a DVD containing the first 10 episodes of the series, was released on March 27, 2018.
-"Emerald City" was the second DVD released for the series on June 12, 2018 with 10 episodes.
+We're Not in Kansas Anymore, a DVD containing the first ten episodes of the series, was released on March 27, 2018.
+Emerald City was the second DVD released for the series on June 12, 2018 with ten episodes.